thomashikaru/brms_models/README.md

 ### Software
 - R with `brms` package
-- Singularity container with R and required packages
+- Apptainer container with R and required packages
 - SLURM job scheduler

 ### File Paths
 Update the following paths in the scripts for your environment:
-- Singularity image path in `scripts/submit_job.sh`
+- Apptainer image path in `scripts/submit_job.sh`

 ## Example Workflow